wangywUST/wangywust.github.io/Course/lecture_8.md

 Answer: [final answer here]
 ```

 The model, seeing this format, will generate both “Thought” and “Action” lines.
 The key is that we interleave them: the model produces a thought (reasoning) which leads to an action, gets new info, reasons further, and so on.
-ReAct thus **synergizes reasoning and acting** ([ReAct Prompting | Prompt Engineering Guide<!-- --> ](https://www.promptingguide.ai/techniques/react#:~:text=ReAct%20is%20a%20general%20paradigm,involved%20to%20perform%20question%20answering)).
+ReAct thus **synergizes reasoning and acting** ([ReAct Prompting | Prompt Engineering Guide](https://www.promptingguide.ai/techniques/react#:~:text=ReAct%20is%20a%20general%20paradigm,involved%20to%20perform%20question%20answering)).
 The reasoning trace helps the model decide the next action, and the retrieved information informs the subsequent reasoning – a positive feedback loop.

 **Benefits:** ReAct was shown to **outperform prior baselines** on knowledge-intensive tasks (like open-domain QA) and decision-making tasks ([ReAct Prompting | Prompt Engineering Guide<!-- --> ](https://www.promptingguide.ai/techniques/react#:~:text=Results%20show%20that%20ReAct%20can,external%20information%20obtained%20during%20reasoning)).
 By retrieving relevant facts in the middle of its reasoning, it greatly reduces hallucinations and errors.
 It also makes the process **interpretable and controllable** – you can watch the agent’s chain-of-thought and intervene if needed.
 In fact, *“ReAct leads to improved human interpretability and trustworthiness of LLMs”* and the best results were achieved when combining ReAct with chain-of-thought prompting ([ReAct Prompting | Prompt Engineering Guide<!-- --> ](https://www.promptingguide.ai/techniques/react#:~:text=Results%20show%20that%20ReAct%20can,external%20information%20obtained%20during%20reasoning)) – essentially using CoT-style thinking for planning actions, which allows use of both internal knowledge and external information.